exercism/python/exercises/practice/acronym/approaches/introduction.md

 ## Which approach to use?

-All seven approaches are idiomatic, and show multiple paradigms and possiblities.
+All seven approaches are idiomatic, and show multiple paradigms and possibilities.

-The `list-comprehension` approach is the fastest, although `loop`, `map`,  and`reduce`near identical in performance.
+The `list-comprehension` approach is the fastest, although `loop`, `map`,  and `reduce` have near-identical performance for the test data.

-The least performant for the input data was using a `generator-expression` , `re.findall` and  `re.sub` (least performant).
+The least performant for the test data was using a `generator-expression`, `re.findall` and  `re.sub` (least performant).

 To compare performance of the approaches, take a look at the [Performance article][article-performance].